Fethienv/jaw-fragment-caching/README.md

 * Section_name: optional name
 * Refernce_in_section : optional name
 * Expiration_constant: must be one of plugin Expiration constants or Trensient API constants
+* unique_cache: true or false to get 3 types of unique cache "admins, users and visitors"

 Note: those parametres must be the same in jaw_get_cache_part and jaw_set_cache_part for each section and referce